Mount Buller, Victoria: Mountain biking

 Mount Buller is home to a growing number of first class Cross Country and Downhill mountain bike tracks.
 Between 2009 and 2012 many trails have been added, modified and upgraded by WORLD TRAIL.
 The chairlift for the downhill tracks is only open during the summer from Boxing Day until the end of January, although trailer shuttles also run until the end of February.
 Mt Buller is working towards developing the mountain as a world class mountain bike venue in line with what has been achieved at Whistler (Canada) and Queenstown (New Zealand).
 Retail outlets exist in the mountain village to enable casual riders to hire pushbikes, and for bike owners to access service should the need arise.
 The Victorian Downhill State Series holds a race each year at Mt Buller, as does the MTBA National Series.

 The International Mountain Bicycling Association has designated the mountain biking trails at Mount Buller as a bronze-level IMBA Ride Center.
 Ride Centers are the IMBA's strongest endorsement of a trail experience.

 Road cycling

 Mount Buller is also a popular destination for road cyclists, due to the challenging climb from the tollbooth in Mirimbah to the Mount Buller Village.
 The climb is 15.3 km long and has an average gradient of 6.2%.
 The final kilometre before the Village is the steepest part of the climb with several short sections of gradient 10%+.

-Skiing, snowboarding, and hiking
+Skiing, skateboarding, and hiking

 Comprising 300 ha, the Mount Buller Alpine Resort is a year-round facility with peak operation during winter months for alpine sports.
 In the summer months, the area is a popular location for alpine hiking.

-Geography

 Climate

-Mount Buller has a hemiboreal climate.
-Under the Köppen climate classification scheme, it has a Subpolar oceanic climate (Köppen: Cfc) with cool summers and cold, very snowy winters.
+Under the Köppen climate classification scheme, Mount Buller has a very cold Oceanic / Subpolar oceanic climate (Cfb / Cfc) under the -3 C isotherm, or a Humid continental / Subarctic climate (Dfb / Dfc) under the 0 C isotherm, with cool summers and cold, very snowy winters.
 On average, Mount Buller receives 67.6 snowy days annually, the greatest figure for any mainland Australian site.